corda/corda-docs-portal/content/en/platform/corda/4.5/enterprise/node/operating/cryptoservice-configuration.md

 Corda Enterprise nodes can be configured to store their legal identity keys in [Gemalto Luna](https://safenet.gemalto.com/data-encryption/hardware-security-modules-hsms/safenet-network-hsm)
 HSMs running firmware version 7.0.3.

-In the `node.conf`, the `cryptoServiceName` must set to “GEMALTO_LUNA”, and `cryptoServiceConf` should contain the path to a configuration file, the content of which is explained further down.
+In the `node.conf`, the `cryptoServiceName` must be set to “GEMALTO_LUNA”, and `cryptoServiceConf` should contain the path to a configuration file, the content of which is explained further down.

 ```kotlin